 His sweet troubled son, alone in his room; he and his wife sitting downstairs irritated by the bass thrust of the loud music coming from the second floor.
-They knew he had taken drugs, taken him to a psychiatrist, paid for the Prozac that insurance didn't cover; but they didn't know that he had taken a loaded shotgun from the locked cabinet, a gun that he put with the stock on the floor and while sitting on the bed placed the barrels under his chin and pushed down on the trigger.
+They knew he had taken drugs, they had taken him to a psychiatrist, paid for the Prozac that insurance didn’t cover; but they didn’t know that he had taken a loaded shotgun from the locked cabinet, a gun that he put with the stock on the floor and while sitting on the bed placed the barrels under his chin and pushed down on the trigger.

 After the explosion they were quickly inside the room.
 The gun had fallen to the floor.
 His son had fallen to one side; his face gone: the lower jaw blown away, a few upper teeth haphazardly clinging to flesh.
 Nose and lower lids gone, the deflated eyeballs wrinkled like a fallen soufflé.
 His son’s legs, then his arms, went into spasms; he was alive but without air.